Ajmon353/WHSTechNotes/journal.md

 Sland words can be added to dictionaries.
 Some benefits are that it will be easier to communicate and understand since a lot of big words aren't used.
 It is best left informal.
 Misunderstandings might upset the youth and leave them confused.
 # March 17, 2025
 I used youtube, tiktok, and my playstation the most during spring break.
 It kept me entertained and kept me from being bored.
 I can connect youtube and different systems in games to class.
+# March 24, 2025
+Technological advancements influenced my perspective on the tournament by giving me a better view of the game and what goes on.
+AI predictions can detract predidctability because some people like to not know what's going to happen.
+Social media platforms and streaming services help keep others connected to March Madness and they get to see others opinions.